mahussain1/Elevator-Desgin-and-Simulation/README.md

 #### Note
 This code was designed in 2016 in during my bachelors studies.
 Since it is not efficent but a litte effort to explore the Hardware Descripive Language.

-Thank you for redaing :smile:.
+Thank you for reading :smiley:.